CamdenClark/anchor-book/accounts/1-initialize.md

 }
 ```

-We'll inspect each piece here individually.
-Let's start from the bottom.
+We'll dissect each piece of this individually.
+Let's start from the bottom, with

-## The Counter struct
+the `Counter` account struct.

 ```rust
 #[account]